couchbaselabs/couchbase-shell/README.md

  - `buckets`: List all buckets in the active cluster
  - `clusters`: List and manage (active) clusters
  - `fake`: Generate fake/mock data
+ - `users`: List all users
+ - `users get`: show a specific user
+ - `users upsert`: create a new user or replace one

 # Config & Multiple Clusters